openstack/kolla-ansible/doc/source/user/quickstart.rst

   :kolla-ansible-doc:`Services Reference Guide
   <reference/index.html>`.

+* Multiple globals files

+  For a more granular control, enabling any option from the main ``globals.yml`` file can now be done using multiple yml files.
+Simply, create a directory called ``globals.d`` under ``/etc/kolla/`` and place all the relevant ``*.yml`` files in there.
+The ``kolla-ansible`` script will, automatically, add all of them as arguments to the ``ansible-playbook`` command.

+  An example use case for this would be if an operator wants to enable cinder and all its options, at a later stage than the initial deployment, without tampering with the existing ``globals.yml`` file.
+That can be achieved, using a separate ``cinder.yml`` file, placed under the ``/etc/kolla/globals.d/`` directory and adding all the relevant options in there.

 * Virtual environment

   It is recommended to use a virtual environment to execute tasks on the remote